 There’s a curiously staid, even flat quality to the book, due in part to much of the material’s being familiar and in part to the almost academic tone of Hulbert’s prose.
 She resolves to tell the stories “as unsentimentally, and unsensationally, as possible,” but that restraint comes at the cost of emotional vividness and poignancy.

 But if the prose is aloof, it’s nonetheless clear that an ethical passion animates Hulbert’s work.
-She ; most of these children are socially awkward, lonely, “shadowed by anxiety.”
-A Juilliard teacher’s remark — “Genius is an abnormality, and can signal other abnormalities,” — resonates throughout “Off The Charts.’’
+She emphasizes the strains and difficulties that accompany prodigious gifts; most of these children are socially awkward, lonely, “shadowed by anxiety.”
+A Juilliard teacher’s remark — “Genius is an abnormality, and can signal other abnormalities” — resonates throughout.
 Many of the children profiled have OCD, ADD, or are on the autism spectrum.
 Hulbert is careful to underscore the costs of relentless achievement: exhaustion, burnout, a disconcerting gap between public persona and private reality, a lack of autonomy.
 It is the “goal-driven hurry” of high-achieving children that worries Hulbert most, and she convincingly catalogues the costs and losses that gather in its wake.

 OFF THE CHARTS: